 It is also recommended to increase fluid intake for the first several days at higher altitude.
 That should be with water and not “Polygamy Porter.”
 Alcohol, sedatives, smoking and excess stress should be avoided if possible.

 There are also medications available to help prevent altitude sickness, so talk with your doctor and get his or her advice.

 What if I’m pregnant?
 I usually advise my patients not to venture above 8,000 feet when they are pregnant.
 I don’t advise snow skiing or boarding while pregnant because the change in center of gravity increases the chances of a fall which could be dangerous for both the mother and the baby.
-The unique shops and world class restaurants in Park City are the best place for a pregnant mother.
 The other tips for increasing hydration and slowly ascending to altitude also help expecting mothers minimize altitude symptoms.

 In summary, the concern of altitude sickness should not prevent a family from planning a fun filled winter vacation adventure.
 With some minor modifications, the whole family can enjoy the time even if one family member is sensitive to the altitude.
 Just remember to hydrate and “sleep low, climb high.”

 Official news and announcements from Park City Mountain Resort.

 Originally from Washington, DC; Andy has been with Park City Mountain Resort since 2011 after being a lifelong PC visitor with his family.

 Samantha is new to Utah, joining the Park City Mountain Resort team in 2011 as the Marketing Coordinator.

 When he's not up on the mountain checking on the cams, Eric is managing the interactive marketing for Park City Mountain Resort.